sourcegraph/sourcegraph-public-snapshot/doc/admin/external_services/postgres.md

 You can use your own PostgreSQL v12+ server with Sourcegraph if you wish.
 For example, you may prefer this if you already have existing backup infrastructure around your own PostgreSQL server, wish to use Amazon RDS, etc.

+Please review [the PostgreSQL](../postgres.md) documentation for a complete list of requirements.

 ## General recommendations

 If you choose to set up your own PostgreSQL server, please note **we strongly recommend each database to be set up in different servers and/or hosts**.
 We suggest either: